cmubig/Social-Navigation-Simulator/README.md

 - Dynamic number of agents in a scene (There can be a different number of agents during the same simulation)
 - Asynchronous entrance and exit of agents in a scene ( To simulate the dataset more accurately )
 - Collision timeout and resume ( Collided agents will halt their action for N seconds )
+- Output agents trajectories during simulation, in the format of datasets such as ETH,ZARA1,ZARA2.
 - Agents can be easily configured to use different social navigation algorithms as their policies.
   (e.g. CADRL vs Socialforce )
-- Output agents trajectories during simulation, in the format of datasets such as ETH,ZARA1,ZARA2.

-## Contributors
+## Project Contributors
 Sam Shum (cshum@andrew.cmu.edu), Advaith Sethuraman, Dapeng Zhao and Dr. Jean Oh

 ---